Neonatal care in hospital

-Having a baby in neonatal care can be worrying for parents, but the staff looking after your baby should make sure you receive all the information, communication and support you need.
+Having a baby in neonatal care can be worrying, but the staff looking after your baby should make sure you receive all the information, communication and support you need.

-Not all hospitals provide specialist neonatal services, so your baby may be transferred to another hospital if she or he needs special care.
+Not all hospitals provide specialist neonatal services, so your baby may be transferred to another hospital if they need special care.

 Why babies need special care